danlavrushko/general/OOP.md

 # Abstraction

 * emphasis on the idea, qualities and properties rather than the particulars (a suppression of detail)
-* emphasis on what an object is or does rather than how it is represented or how it works [Intro to OOP](https://www.codeproject.com/Articles/22769/Introduction-to-Object-Oriented-Programming-Concep)
+* emphasis on what an object is or does rather than how it is represented or how it works.
+[Intro to OOP](https://www.codeproject.com/Articles/22769/Introduction-to-Object-Oriented-Programming-Concep)

 # Encapsulation